 land that neither he nor his fathers knew, and settled there with his wife,

 Sarah.
-So, circumcision is a sign of obedience, but obedience to what?
+So circumcision acted as a sign of obedience, but obedience to what?

 baptism a sign of the work of the Holy Spirit in our lives?